Boys Over Flowers

 Boys Over Flowers (花より, Hana yori Dango) is a Japanese manga series written and illustrated by Yoko Kamio.
-It takes place in the fictional "Eitoku Academy" (an elite school for children from rich families).
+The story takes place in the fictional Eitoku Academy, an elite school for children from rich families.
 It tells the story of Tsukushi Makino, a girl from a middle-class family, whose mother enrolls her in an elite high school to compete with the families from her husband's company.
 While at Eitoku, she encounters the F4, a gang of four boys who are children of Japan's wealthiest families and who bully anyone that gets in their way.

-The manga was launched in Shueisha's Margaret magazine in October 1992 and ran until January 2004.
-Two epilogue chapters were later published in Margaret, in July 2006 and January 2008.
-The English translation was published by Viz Media from August 2003 to October 2009.
+The series was serialized in Shueisha's Margaret magazine from October 1992 to January 2004, with its chapters collected in 37 tankōbon volumes between 1992 and 2008.
+In North America, the manga is licensed by Viz Media.

 The manga has been adapted into various mediums.
 It was first adapted as an audio drama released on CD from July 1993 to July 1994.
 This was followed by a Japanese live-action feature film in 1995, then an animated television series, produced by Toei Animation, that was broadcast by ABC from 1996 to 1997.
 The first live-action television adaptation was one produced in Taiwan, titled Meteor Garden (2001).
 After Taiwan's Meteor Garden, a number of other live-action television adaptations have followed.
 A Japanese live-action series aired from 2005 to 2007 (and was followed by a 2008 film), a South Korean adaptation aired in 2009, a mainland Chinese adaptation, also titled Meteor Garden aired in 2018, and a Thai adaptation, F4 Thailand: Boys Over Flowers, was aired from 2021 to 2022.